ByAUJay

 TL;DR for decision‑makers

-• Choose SuperRare if you need curated ERC‑721 primary markets, default 10% creator royalties on the SuperRare protocol, and a clean GraphQL for platform-native analytics. (docs.superrare.com)
+- Pick SuperRare if you’re looking for curated ERC‑721 primary markets, a standard 10% creator royalty through the SuperRare protocol, and a neat GraphQL for diving into platform-native analytics.
+Find more details here: (docs.superrare.com).

 1) Contract standards: how tokens are minted and represented